department-of-veterans-affairs/health-apis-deployer/README.md

 - Contains load balancer routes for all products
 - Owned by the DevOps team
 - Product teams must request ingress objects and load balancers routes from the DevOps team
-- Maintained in a _this_ GitHub repository
+- Maintained in _this_ GitHub repository
 - Bundled as a docker image

 While products can be mostly managed independently of one another, the HTTP routes must be